Tillerson's State Department is adrift, say diplomats

 Still, there is only so much his advisers can do.
 Where carefully crafted policies ideally precede public messaging, even Trump's most influential advisers now often scramble to reshape policy to catch up with the president's tweets and public declarations.

-Last weekend, comments Trump tweeted that the suspect in London's latest attack is "sick and demented," prompting British Prime Minister Theresa May to note that his comments were not "helpful."
+Last weekend, Trump tweeted that the suspect in London's latest attack was "sick and demented," prompting British Prime Minister Theresa May to note that his comments were not "helpful."

 And his Twitter reference to North Korea's leader, Kim Jong Un, as "rocket man" is leading many current and former diplomats to warn that his inexperience could exacerbate already delicate attempts at diplomacy.